Table Of Contents

 Emptying and Cleaning the Dustbin

-The dustbin should ideally be emptied after each use, but a more thorough cleaning should be performed monthly according to our professional maintenance schedule.
+The dustbin should ideally be emptied after each use, but a more thorough cleaning should be performed monthly.
 Follow these steps for proper dustbin maintenance:

 Professional Tip: For cyclone components (the central part with multiple chambers), use a dry brush to gently remove dust from the cone surfaces.
 Never immerse cyclone units in water as this can damage the precision components.